List of Junoon members: Former members

 Brian O'Connell (born July 20, 1963) is an American bassist, musician and actor.
 O'Connell and Salman Ahmad, were friends with one another since their high school.
-Brian O'Connell joined Junoon when keyboardist Nusrat Hussain left the band and Salman Ahmad contacted and invited him to play bass on the band's second album, Talaash.
+Brian O'Connell joined Junoon when keyboardist Nusrat Hussain left the band and Salman Ahmad invited him to play bass on the band's second album, Talaash.
 He is known for harmonizing the western 5-string bass riffs with the traditional tabla and drums.
-After the release of the band's seventh studio album, Dewaar, O'Connell went back to his native land the United States.
+After the release of the band's seventh studio album, Dewaar, O'Connell returned to the United States.
 Since his departure, Pakistani musician Mekaal Hasan and the band's producer John Alec have been playing bass guitar for live shows.
 He was married to Pakistani actress and model Ayeshah Alam.
 In 2011, O'Connell rejoined the band to celebrate Junoon's 20th anniversary.